ArcStan3/persons-api/readme.md

 ```

 ### `DELETE /persons/:id`
-Allows you to delete people by id
+Remove a person by id

 Example call:
 ```